-Elgin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Elgin is a town of sales and office workers, managers, and construction workers and builders.
-There are especially a lot of people living in Elgin who work in office and administrative support (14.80%), management occupations (10.45%), and business and financial occupations (9.29%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Elgin is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Elgin is a town of sales and office workers, construction workers and builders, and managers.
+There are especially a lot of people living in Elgin who work in office and administrative support (15.70%), management occupations (9.45%), and sales jobs (8.14%).

 As is often the case in a small town, Elgin doesn't have a public transportation system that people use for their commute.

-The per capita income in Elgin in 2010 was $22,938, which is upper middle income relative to South Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $91,752 for a family of four.
+The per capita income in Elgin in 2010 was $21,830, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $87,320 for a family of four.
 However, Elgin contains both very wealthy and poor people as well.

-Elgin is a somewhat ethnically-diverse town.
+Elgin is a very ethnically-diverse town.
 The people who call Elgin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elgin residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Elgin include Irish, German, English, Scots-Irish, and European.
+Elgin also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.38% of the town’s residents.
+Important ancestries of people in Elgin include Irish, German, English, European, and Scots-Irish.

 The most common language spoken in Elgin is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and Italian.